11 factors to consider when choosing an employer of record (EOR)

-There are several intricate considerations involved while choosing an employer of record (EOR).
-Make sure to define your goals and requirements, find good EOR teams, screen their processes and experience, get in touch with them and ask relevant questions, take time to review, and hire the EOR that aligns perfectly with your culture and requirements.
+There are several complex considerations involved while choosing an employer of record (EOR).
+Define your goals and requirements, find good EOR teams, screen their processes and experience, get in touch with them and ask relevant questions, take time to review, and hire the EOR that fits your culture and requirements.

 Some main factors to consider when choosing an employer of record EOR include expertise, cost, legal regulations expertise, regional coverage, hiring and onboarding, reputation among employees, smooth employee exits, software platforms or tech-savvy, tailored services, ability to scale, and clear communication.